 Bottom Line

-It's important to understand what a negative dilute drug test result means and how to avoid it.
 By following the tips for avoiding a negative dilute drug test, you can increase your chances of providing a non-dilute sample and avoid any potential consequences.

 Always consult with a medical professional if you have any concerns or questions about drug testing.